LLNL/msr-safe/contribs/README.md

+### Allowlist Contributions

-The contribs/ folder contains allow lists shared by our external collaborators, organized by site-name.
+The contribs/ folder contains allowlists shared by our external collaborators, organized by site-name.